XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-06.md

 {: #Figure1 title="Scope of 5G End to End Network Slice"}

 Depending on RAN deployment, a single 5G E2E network slice might have one or more IETF network slices.
-Depends on the operator's networks, one or more of the following RAN deployments might be used.
+Depending on the operator's networks, one or more of the following RAN deployments might be used.
 With different RAN deployments, the scope of TN slice may be different.
 These RAN deployments are discussed in the following sections:

    *  Distributed RAN

    *  Centralized RAN

    *  Cloud RAN (C-RAN)

+It should be noted that terms such as “Centralized RAN” and “Cloud RAN” are used here for illustrative purposes and are not normative 3GPP-defined terms.

 ## IETF Network Slices in Distributed RAN Deployment